 Use cases related to public safety include security screening (i.e., airport security check point) and disaster detection.
 Using the expansion of AI into the network, use cases such as automatic detection, recognition, and inspection of things at venues such as airport security or a concert will become realistic.
+Leveraging multiple sensor modalities merged with historical information would allow for screening to be moved from security lines to screening naturally throughout the activity, maybe detecting certain substances.

-44 A. Behravan et al, "IdPositioning and Sensing in 6G: Gaps, Challenges, and Opportunities," November 2022.
+44 A. Behravan et al., "Positioning and Sensing in 6G: Gaps, Challenges, and Opportunities," November 2022.